+Continuing to the date of this filing, uncertainty still exists concerning the duration of the COVID-19 pandemic and its impact on the economy and global oil and gas demand.
 Amid these dynamics, we will continue to optimize our operations, advance our strategic goals and manage the Company based on market conditions.
-To navigate this challenging environment, we have taken decisive actions to cut costs, accelerate structural changes and deploy various technologies to optimize processes, increase productivity and grow revenue through expanding digital channels.
-We have prioritized cost transformation and warehousing, selling and administrative expense reductions as a key response to declining activity.
-We will continue to optimize our operations and adapt to market activity as appropriate to position DNOW for the challenges ahead.
+To navigate this challenging environment, we have undergone a significant cost transformation by taking decisive actions to cut costs, accelerate structural changes and deploy various technologies to optimize processes, increase productivity and continue to support our customers and grow revenue.
+We will continue to optimize our operations and adapt to market activity as appropriate to position the Company for the market ahead.
+As market conditions evolve, our response may result in various charges in future periods.